ProdPreva1l/ResentPrelude/docs/Server-Implementation.md

 It was requested that I make this fire only if the totem was in the secondary hand but there is no way of checking this, if you find a way feel free to make a PR.

 - Your implementation should ignore cancelled to avoid weirdness
-- Your implementation should have Highest priority so it runs last to avoid conflicts
+- Your implementation should have Monitor priority, so it runs last to avoid conflicts
 - You should only fire this method on the `EntityResurrectEvent` but there is rare cases where you may need to fire it elsewhere (Example: custom dungeons)

 ### ServerTps (Mod ID: `STps`)